CanberraUAV/admin/administrivia/process.rst

 The documentation is structured in a way that has an opinion about our management/development process.
 The pages (representing projects/products/activities) are organised in top level directories based on a model of our "lifecycle".
 The document generation magic uses the location of the files as information about the status of the project/product/activity.

 The top level directories are (currently):
- * in-progres
+ * in-progress
  * new-ideas-issues
  * on-hold
  * lessons
  * administrivia

-The administrivia directory is special, it's a kichen draw of stuff that just has to be somewhere.
+The administrivia directory is special, it's a kichen drawer of stuff that just has to be somewhere.

 The first assumption is that the documentation is maintained during or soon after - 8PM Mondays, Canberra time.

 Second assumption is that the decision making / information management workflow is similar to the following.
-First, when a new mumble session starts, the scribe coppies administrivia/minutes/minute.rst.template -> administrivia/minutes/TODAYDATE.rst
+First, when a new mumble session starts, the scribe copies administrivia/minutes/minute.rst.template -> administrivia/minutes/TODAYDATE.rst

 Then, as each item on the agenda (and for "other business" items that come up):